dscoduc/VaultLogger/README.md

 # VaultLogger
 Socket Listener for accepting Vault Audit logging via Sockets with logging handled using NLog.
-Log endpoints (https://nlog-project.org/config/?tab=targets) and filtering (https://github.com/nlog/nlog/wiki/Filtering-log-messages) is configured using NLog.config file.
+Log endpoints and filtering are configured using NLog.config file.

-See https://www.vaultproject.io/docs/audit/socket for details on configuring Vault Auditing.

 Executing the application without any startup arguments uses the default values displayed below.